-Unlike some carriers, I did not need pages and pages of diagrams to get the Wildbird on my body.
+Unlike some structured carriers, I did not need pages and pages of diagrams to get the Wildbird on my body.
 Wildbird’s website provides three easy-to-follow video tutorials, each demonstrating one of the three ways to wear your little one.
 Best of all, there is no complicated wrapping and no need for yoga-like contortion to get Velcro and buckles adjusted.
 You simply thread the fabric through the rings, add your baby and pull to tighten.
 After watching the quick tutorial and a couple of practice attempts, the Wildbird sling quickly became the easiest carrier we own.
-I also love that I can use the extra length (the “tail”) of the Wildbird sling to wrap around the rings, leave hanging or cover up while nursing.
+I also love that I can use the extra length (the “tail”) of the Wildbird sling to wrap around the rings, leave hanging or cover up while breastfeeding.

 The Wildbird can be used for a traditional tummy to tummy carry, a hip carry, or a kangaroo, outward-facing carry.
 This sling has turned into my go-to carrier.
 I cannot emphasize enough how quick and simple it is to get the Wildbird on and get my daughter into the sling.